waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Obtain the Fog Badge from the Ecruteak City Gym Leader.
 - **Status:** After exploring all other paths on Route 36 and confirming they are loops or dead ends, I've re-examined the map and realized I prematurely abandoned the northern path.
 There are reachable unseen tiles at the northern edge of the map, which is now the most likely path forward.
 - **Positional Verification:** After any map transition (warp, map edge), I MUST verify my new coordinates from the game state before taking any action to prevent hallucinations.
+- **Data Hygiene (Markers):** When creating a marker for an object, it is critical to link it to the object's ID immediately.
+Failure to do so creates unreliable data that will lead to confusion and wasted turns.
+This is a non-negotiable step.